jayunit100/network-policy-subproject/README.md

 ## Motivation

+Kubernetes is becoming the API equivalent of the OS for the cloud.
+The combinations of cloud fabrics, host operating systems and Kubernetes distributions make this easier.

 - Kubernetes is becoming the OS of the cloud
 - Users prefer vendor specific APIs due to lack of Kubernetes Network Policy API deficiencies